cloudlinux/kd-loadbalancer/README.md

   $ ./letsencrypt-auto certonly --standalone --email admin@example.com -d nikolay.example.com
   $ ./letsencrypt-auto certonly --standalone --email admin@example.com -d igor.example.com
   ```
+  In the examples I uses my domain name `diveinto.ru`, you should use own domain name, letsencrypt doesn't work if domain name will not be linked with your ip address.
   You can find certificates in the folder - ```/etc/letsencrypt/live/nikolay.example.com``` or ```/etc/letsencrypt/live/igor.example.com```

   Second you should create secrets: